chuongmep/bim42.github.io/_posts/2015-03-07-insulation-tag.md

 ![Annotations](http://bim42.com/wp-content/uploads/2015/03/Annotations.png)

-This components have a &#8220;Width&#8221; instance parameter for setting their width regarding the thickness of the insulation.
+This components have a "Width" instance parameter for setting their width regarding the thickness of the insulation.

 ![Width](http://bim42.com/wp-content/uploads/2015/03/Width.png)